christophfranke/signal-chain/README.md

    const user = $.primitive.create<string | undefined>(undefined) // initialized with undefined

-   // here we define the data fetching chain const data = $.primitive.connect( // connect will run eager and start executing synchronously
+   // here we define and connect the data fetching chain const data = $.primitive.connect( // connect will run eager and execute synchronously
       user.listen, // listen to changes to the user
-      $.assert.isNothing( // nothing catches null | undefined
+      $.assert.isNothing( // assert.isNothing catches null | undefined
+         // inside the assert will only be executed when the assert is true,
-         $.emit('guest') // default to guest
+         $.emit('guest') // in that case we emit 'guest' as our default ),
-      ),
       $.select(user => `/api/user/${user.toLowerCase()}`), // create the url
       $.await.latest( // await.latest ensures that only the latest resolve is being passed on
          $.select(url => fetch(url).then(response => response.json()) as Promise<UserJSON>),
       ),
-      $.assert.isError( // when a promise rejects, its result will be an Error
+      $.assert.isError( // when a promise is rejected, its result will be an Error
          $.effect(err => console.error('Error fetching data:', err)),
-         $.stop() // we have no data, so we stop processing ),
+         $.stop() // no data, stop processing
+      ),
       // strong type inferrence: the error has been asserted for, so the result must be a UserJSON
       $.log('Data fetched:')